 Generally, Second Mortgage Loans are due in full upon the sale of the property, the refinance of the related First Mortgage Loan, payment in full of the related First Mortgage Loan, default of the related First Mortgage Loan, transfer of title, or if the property is no longer the Borrower's principal residence.
+However, Second Mortgage Loans, meeting eligibility requirements, may be subordinated in connection with a refinance of a First Mortgage Loan under CHFA FHA Streamline or CHFA PreferredSM Refinance Programs.
 The Second Mortgage Loan can be prepaid in full or in part at any time without penalty.
 The Second Mortgage Loan is not assumable.

 Terms may differ for Second Mortgage Loans made under the CHFA HomeAccessSM Program.
-See "PART II - SINGLE FAMILY MORTGAGE PROGRAM - Program Features - CHFA HomeAccessSM Program".
+See "PART II - SINGLE FAMILY MORTGAGE PROGRAM - Program Features - Other Mortgage Loan Programs - CHFA HomeAccessSM Program."

-The percentage and aggregate amounts available from Bond proceeds for acquisition of such Second Mortgage Loans from time to time must be at levels consistent with the then current Cash Flow Statements and Authority Certification required by the related Series Indenture to demonstrate that the Class I Asset Requirement, the Class II Asset Requirement and the Class III Asset Requirement for the particular Series of Bonds will be met after taking into account such levels for Second Mortgage Loans.
+The percentage and aggregate amounts available from Bond proceeds for the funding of such Second Mortgage Loans from time to time must be at levels consistent with the then current Cash Flow Statements and Authority Certification required by the related Series Indenture to demonstrate that the Class I Asset Requirement, the Class II Asset Requirement and the Class III Asset Requirement for the particular Series of Bonds will be met after taking into account such levels for Second Mortgage Loans.

 CHFA DPA Grants.
 CHFA DPA Grants are unsecured, non-repayable grants for use toward a borrower's down payment, closing costs and/or prepaid expenses.
-As noted above, for Mortgage Loans locked on or after February 2, 2015, the Authority made available, under certain of its Single Family

-Mortgage Loan programs, a CHFA DPA Grant in an amount of up to 3% of the original First Mortgage Loan.
-As of March 6, 2017, the CHFA DPA Grant was increased to an amount of up to 4% of the original First Mortgage Loan amount.
-On April 1, 2019, the Authority limited the amount offered under its CHFA DPA Grant to up to 3% of the original First Mortgage Loan amount.
+The Authority makes available, under certain of its Single Family Mortgage Loan programs, a CHFA DPA Grant in an amount of up to 3% of the original principal amount of the First Mortgage Loan.
 There is no separate application process for CHFA DPA Grants.
 To be eligible, the loan applicant need only be approved under one of the Authority's Single Family Mortgage Loan programs that offer CHFA DPA Grants.